 - Fish around structure

 Here is where you really want to look for things like downed logs or underwater debris.
-Having a good fish finder for bass is really helpful for this.
+Having a good fish finder is really helpful for this as well.

 Best Fall Bass Fishing Lures

 Now let’s talk about the specific lures you’ll want to use.
 I’ve introduced a few so far, and you’ll see them come up again here.
 I’ll explain what they are, why you should use them, and why they’re the best fall bass baits.